nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:Healthcare Professionals, especially those who handle multiple patient records
+**Target user profile**:
+Healthcare Professionals who

 * has a need to manage a significant number of patients at any given time
-* add, update, delete and search patient records
+* can add, update, delete and search patient records
-* required to update, access and track multiple patients' treatment history
+* are required to update, access and track multiple patients' treatment history
 * manage the scheduling, rescheduling and cancelling of appointments
 * prefer desktop apps over other types
 * can type fast
-* prefers typing to mouse interactions
+* prefer typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* are reasonably comfortable using CLI apps

 **Value proposition**: manage patients' medical records faster than a typical GUI driven app in a systematic manner